 How to Make Sourdough Discard Pretzel Bites

 There are only a few key steps to make Sourdough Discard Pretzel Bites.
+The full recipe with ingredients and directions is at the bottom of this post.

 Combine all dough ingredients in the bowl of a stand mixer or a large mixing bowl until a shaggy dough forms.